dwkns/sublime-ruby-iTerm2/README.md

 You must use v2.9 or later of iTerm.
 Currently that means using one of the [nightly builds](http://iterm2.com/downloads/nightly/#/section/home).

 ### What does it do?
-Opens a terminal window and passes your current .rb file to the default Ruby or RSpec.
+Opens a terminal window and passes your current .rb file to the default Ruby.

 With Ruby this is useful when you have a script which requires user input (such as gets.chomp) something the Sublime console doesn't allow.
-The RSpec build system is included so your tests run in the same enviroment as your scripts.

 ---